COVID-19 Policy & Procedure

 - Only parents/carers who are symptom free and/or have completed the required isolation periods will be able to drop off and collect their child.

-- Pre School children must enter via the cloakroom and Pee Wees and Teeny Weenies must enter via the front door.
+- Pre School and Pee Wees must enter via the cloakroom and Teeny Weenies must enter via the front door.

-- Only one child and parent/carer can enter the cloakroom at a time.
+- Only two families can enter the cloakroom at a time.
 They must remain distanced from one another.

 - Parents/carers of children entering via the cloakroom are requested to take off their child’s coat, jacket and shoes.

-- Parents must stay 2 metres away from staff.
+- Parents/carers must stay 2 metres away from staff.

 - As our nursery is small, we have multiple start/end times and we will be using two entrances, we are not initially requesting any additional staggering of start/end times.
 This will be reviewed if queuing become an issue.